 We only have limited imagination.
 We find it impossible to imagine emotions, for example, that we ourselves do not experience.
 All of our genres of science fiction and theology all attribute spirits, aliens and otherworldly beings with emotions that are merely adaptations of Human emotions.
 We do the same with our gods.
 We give them Human emotions.
 Xenophanes was a Greek philosopher, 535-435BCE, who made fun of this all-too-Human projection.

+Anders Björn Drachmann (1922)5 cites the same quotation from Xenophanes, and writes that "thus he attacked directly the popular belief that the gods are anthropomorphic, and his arguments testify that he clearly realised that men create their gods in their own image"6.
 In between the time of Xenophanes and ours, many authors and philosophers have pointed out the Human-made nature of Gods.
 Col. Robert G. Ingersol in the 19th century wrote: